Our Picks

 • The ZAR currency is not available for South African traders, but ZAR deposits can still be made.

-• South African traders are not required to make a Pepperstone minimum deposit.
+• South African traders are required to deposit at least $200 for a Pepperstone account

 • Pepperstone offers South African clients spreads from 0 pips on 60+ currency pairs with a maximum leverage up to 200:1.